 The primary election would allow more people to vote on the nominations.
 While about 7,200 people participated in the Michigan Democratic Party convention in Detroit on April 19, about 1.1 million voted in the last competitive Democratic gubernatorial primary in Michigan.

-How the proposals work
+How the proposals would change the selection process

 The resolutions introduced Thursday in the House and Senate would require the secretary of state and attorney general candidates after Jan.
-1, 2027 to be nominated during primary elections, not at partisan conventions.
+1, 2027, to be nominated during primary elections, not at partisan conventions.

 When it comes to the university boards, if adopted, the proposal would discharge the entire boards of UM, MSU and Wayne State on Dec.
 30.